Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

   - whitelist - an Array of Canister Ids of type string
   - host - a string representing a network URL that when not set defaults to the `mainnet.dfinity.network`
   - onConnectionUpdate - an optional callback function that executes whenever switching to another idenity in Plug.
 Useful for updating app state & rebuilding actors across multiple identities.
+Lost (set to null) if the page is refreshed.
   - timeout - parameter that can be added to requestConnect and set as a global variable for the rest of the modals on your dapp.
 For example, if you set it to 5000, the modal will close in 5000 milliseconds or 5 seconds if the user fails to choose an action.
 By default, this is set to 2 minutes.